Mental Illnesses that Qualify for Social Security Disability Benefits

 - Diminished need for sleep

-- Engagement in activities with a higher likelihood of painful repurcussions that the claimant does not recognize
+- Engagement in activities with a higher likelihood of painful repercussions that the claimant does not recognize

 - Increase in purposeless or goal-oriented activity